you-zhou/notes/dev.md

 #### attribute types
 1. class attributes
-	They are used to hold status that is shared among all instances of a class.
+	Attributes that are constant i.e. shared among all instances of a class are.
 	They are defined outside of init
 2. instance attributes